-CYBERATTACK: The global "ransomware" cyberattack, unprecedented in scale, ha technicians scrambling to secure the computers that run factories, banks, government agencies and transport systems in many other nations.
-Fresh troubles were reported in Asia as businesses reopened Monday, but the scale of the impact from the effort to extort cash from computer users was still unclear.
+CYBERATTACK: The global "ransomware" cyberattack, unprecedented in scale, had technicians scrambling to secure the computers that run factories, banks, government agencies and transport systems in many nations.
+Fresh troubles were reported Monday, but the scale of the impact from the effort to extort cash from computer users was still unclear.

 MISSILE LAUNCH: There was a similarly relaxed approach in markets to the revelation from North Korea that the missile it launched early Sunday was a new type of "medium long-range" ballistic rocket that can carry a heavy nuclear warhead.
 A jubilant leader Kim Jong Un promised more nuclear and missile tests and warned that North Korean weapons could strike the U.S. mainland and Pacific holdings.

 ANALYST TAKE: Risk appetite, according to Jane Foley, a senior strategist at Rabobank International, "has held up remarkably well given the list of bad news faced by investors."